-Because of the apparent youth of the contestant, viewers were skeptical.
+Because of the apparent youthful vigor exhibited by the contestant, viewers were skeptical the video was on the level.
 The most common theory about “Arthur Hickenlooper” was that he was actually a younger athlete disguised as an older man:

 I was more impressed that the Rubber Mask Makeup didn’t fall off.

 Who else was waiting for him to rip off his old man prosthetic mask and reveal in the end that he’s a much younger athlete?